 Report a Leak

-Report leaks or water waste anywhere in the City to the City water conservation hotline at (805) 375-5747, email the information to email@example.com or click here to use the ConnecTO service request app.
+Report leaks or water waste anywhere in the City to the City water conservation hotline at (805) 375-5747, email the information to firstname.lastname@example.org, or use the ConnecTO app to submit a service request.

 The report is confidential, and City staff will contact the property resident, HOA or business and identify the reported problem and request that they fix the problem.
 Staff will also forward the report to CalWater or California American Water if necessary since each water agency is responsible for conducting education and enforcement in our respective service areas.